auth0/auth0-alexa-authentication-sample/docs/step-by-step-install.md

 Access this skill and go through the account linking process.
 This process will show you the Auth0 hosted authentication page where you'll be able to login using username/password credentials of the user you created in step `A0:4`.

+You're now ready to test your Alexa skill.

 ## Testing the Skill

+### Using the Amazon Developer Console

+Access the Alexa skills list section ([https://developer.amazon.com/edw/home.html#/skills/list](https://developer.amazon.com/edw/home.html#/skills/list)) in the Amazon Developer Console and select the skill you created previously.

+On the sidebar at the left select the *Test* section and scroll to the *Service Simulator* area.

+You can now enter a utterance and review both the request performed by Alexa and the response returned by the deployed skill.

+### Using Echosim.io

+Access the Echosim.io application at ([https://echosim.io/](https://echosim.io/)) and login with your Amazon account.

+Follow the on-screen instructions on how to activate the microphone and talk to Alexa.
+Given Echosim.io is aimed at simulating an Echo device you'll have to use the skill invocation name you configured in order to first activate the correct skill.